EternityForest/AnyoneCanDoIt/MathELI5.md

 "Two raised to the power of five" or "to the fifth power" or similar.

-It is sometimes also written as 2^5, but that symbol is also used for other things occasionally, in programming, so I will use Python's notation, with two stars.
+It is sometimes also written as 2^5, but that symbol is also used for other things occasionally, in programming, so I will use Python's notation, with two stars, to represent exponentiation.

 Numbers which can be written as 2\*\*something are powers of two, the first few of which are:
 1, 2, 4, 8, 16, 32, 64, 128, 256, 512,1024, 2048, 4096, 8192